Costs in English law: Litigants in person

-Litigants in person will be awarded a fixed hourly rate of £19 per hour, unless they can prove that they have incurred a financial loss in conducting the action.
+Litigants in person will be awarded a fixed hourly rate of £24 per hour, unless they can prove that they have incurred a financial loss in conducting the action.
+The Litigants in Person (Costs and Expenses) Act 1975 is the statutory basis for costs recovery by litigants in person.

 Practitioners (when suing or sued) have sometimes been observed to abuse existing rules where they would purport to have had their own firm act for them (even though the arrangement is essentially the same as an act in person).
 The problem being of course is that they can essentially profit when conducting their own litigation.
 This has resulted in solicitor-litigants being observed to lack sincerity when negotiating for a settlement (hoping that the litigation will continue on for longer and thus resulting in more fees for themselves) as illustrated in the case of Patrick Wang Ho Yin.
 In that case, Mr. Justice Andrew Li observed"...I agree that there was "some" evidence to suggest that P [Patrick Wang Ho Yin], in his capacity as the handling solicitor, might not have been very sincere or genuine in his attempts to negotiate for the settlement...
 I find, P, by issuing the Summons even before proper negotiations with D1 had taken place, had conducted the matter in an oppressive manner.
 For example, before the parties even concluded their first round of negotiations on some matters which could only be described as "a trivial" in late June 2017, P in his email dated 26 June 2017 to D1's former solicitors, stated that "our client’s sincerity for amicable solutions between the parties has already been exhausted ... we hereby reserve out client’s rights to apply for the direction of the court and commence civil proceedings for contempt of court, if any" (emphasis added)."The costs awarded to a litigant in person cannot exceed two-thirds of what could be claimed by a professional lawyer.